Closed

 Eligible expenses

-- Costs to adapt operations, modernize offerings, and support sustainable or inclusive practices.
+- Costs linked to adapting operations, modernizing offerings, and implementing sustainable or inclusive practices

 Eligible geographic areas